cojocloud/argocd-eks-terraform-workflow/README.md

 4. **Access Deployed Resources: Use kubectl to interact with your EKS cluster and the deployed tools (ArgoCD, Prometheus, Grafana, etc.).**

-### 📖 Detailed Guide

-For a complete step-by-step guide, including screenshots and detailed explanations, please refer to the [blog post](https://amanpathakdevops.medium.com/).
-This post covers all the necessary steps to successfully implement this project.

-## Contributing
-We welcome contributions!
-If you have ideas for enhancements or find any issues, please open a pull request or file an issue.

-## License
-This project is licensed under the [MIT License](LICENSE).

-## Contact

-If you have any questions, suggestions, or feedback, please feel free to join the [Discord Server](https://lnkd.in/dsEdxpst).

 ---

 ## Terraform Plan — Errors Encountered and Fixes Applied